swr99ejo/data-management-plan/DMP/ACTRIS-DMP.md

 All data are stored in the ARES database which is hosted by the CNR ARES data center.
 Photometer-only data are stored by the French data center for atmospheric data AERIS.
 Only metadata for discovery will be provided to the DVAS unit.

 #### 4.2.4 CLU dataflow and data management
+The ACTRIS cloud remote sensing component combines the information from multiple instruments in order to generate the cloud target categorisation product from which the cloud microphysical products are generated.
+Each station may have a different set of instrument versions (which may operate at different frequencies or wavelengths for example).
+The full processing chain is automated and performed by the Cloudnet processing scheme, which ensures harmonised, traceable and quality-controlled data from any of the possible instrument combinations.

-Modern cloud remote sensing instruments can produce vast amounts of raw data.
-This data first need to be stored locally at the measurement site.
-Then, the data are transferred to FMI servers for processing and archiving.
-Currently, FMI offers an HTTP API to establish the file transfer, but it is site operators responsibility to maintain regular data flow to FMI.
+Modern cloud remote sensing instruments can produce vast amounts of raw data, especially when recording Doppler spectra.
+The local measurement site must be capable of storing the raw data locally.
+The data are transferred to FMI servers for processing and archiving through an HTTP API.
+The API is designed for automatic usage and it is the site operator's responsibility to maintain a regular data flow to FMI.

-It should be noted that, technically, it is also possible to execute the first processing step already on site, and only transfer the processed measurement files, that are much smaller, to FMI for further processing.
+It should be noted that it is technically possible to execute the first processing steps on site, and only transfer the processed measurement files, which are much smaller, to FMI for further processing.
+This option is being phased out during the implementation phase of ACTRIS.
-It is currently unclear if this option will be used in the operational ACTRIS processing or not.

-At FMI, the raw measurement files from various instruments are processed to obtain more standardized netCDF files with a common metadata structure.
-In this stage, we also screen out noisy data points and apply possible calibration factors.
-This first processing step is applied to cloud radar and lidar measurements, but the microwave radiometer (MWR) data are processed elsewhere.
+At FMI, the first step is to process the raw measurement files from each instrument to obtain standardized netCDF files with a common metadata structure.
+In this stage, we also screen out noisy data points and apply calibration factors where required.
+Calibration factors are currently applied from in-house knowledge, but will be replaced with a system operated by the topical centre CCRES.
+The resulting files comprise Level 1 data.
+The first processing step is applied to cloud radar and lidar measurements, but the microwave radiometer (MWR) data are currently processed elsewhere.
 FMI only receives the calibrated and processed Level 2 MWR files needed in the further processing steps.
+This will change during the implementation phase.

-After receiving and processing the raw data (and receiving MWR files), we generate all Level 2 cloud products with our in-house processing suite.
-All processed data are stored in netCDF files, which are archived on FMIs on-premises S3 cloud storage.
-From the processed files, we generate a metadata database which is synchronized with the master metadata repository hosted by the DVAS unit.
-All of our metadata is available as a JSON format via restful HTTP API.
+After receiving and processing the raw data (and receiving MWR files), all Level 2 cloud products are generated and stored in netCDF files, which are archived in FMIs on-premises S3 cloud storage.
+From the processed files, a metadata database is generated which is synchronized with the master metadata repository hosted by the DVAS unit.
+All metadata is available as a JSON format via restful HTTP API.
+Level 3 model evaluation and climatological products are then generated fom Level 2 products.

 The actual metadata standard is yet to be decided, but it must comply with the netCDF conventions because we use the netCDF file format.
 All data files encounter regular back-ups.

 A general overview of the links between national facilities, CLU, and the corresponding topical centre, CCRES, are illustrated in Figure 10.
 ![CLU services](img/section4/clu_data_flow.png)